renzol2/brain/docs/pitch-shifting-realtime.md

 - `W`/`R` pointers move at different speeds in the same direction
 - if `R` is faster than `W`, output pitch is higher than input
 - if `R` is slower than `W`, output pitch is lower than input
-- modulate the delay time with a sawtooth wave to simulate a constant increase/decrease in speed of `R`
+- modulate the delay time with a [[sawtooth-wave|sawtooth wave]] to simulate a constant increase/decrease in speed of `R`
   - polarity (upward/downward slope) affects direction of pitch shift
   - magnitude of slope affects affects interval/distance of pitch shift